up

 Conversely, this could result in:

 That would be a plausible, modified Hebb's rule adapted to pulse interference.
-The view coincidentally again corresponds to findings of individual genesis.
-There, Pomerat 1964 (Fig.2-2 in Pribram: Languages of the Brain) described a felt-like sprouting of the nerve endings (growth cones).
-Pomerate differentiates between stochastic, felt-like growth and synaptic generation/degeneration.
-Synapses are only strengthened where patterns correspond to a delay structure.
-If sprouts or synapses are not needed, they degenerate again.
+The view corresponds to findings of individual genesis.
+Karl Pribram sent me a picture of Pomerat's findings.
+There, Pomerat 1964 (Fig.2-2, p.29 in Pribram, Karl: Languages of the Brain, 1971) described a felt-like sprouting of the nerve endings (growth cones).
+Download Karl Pribrams book as PDF (17 MB).

-We receive a criterion for assessing the performance of neural learning algorithms.
+Here we also receive a criterion for assessing the performance of neural learning algorithms.
 If code patterns of an algorithm match delay addresses, it is potentially able to simulate nerve networks.
-All other algorithms have nothing to do with nerve networks, they belong in the realm of Artificial (Neural) Network (ANN) theory.
+All other algorithms don't have much to do with neural networks; they belong to the realm of "Artificial Neural Networks" (ANN).

 However, since the delay structure of the network is spatially fixed, this means a three-dimensional bond and a certain physicality.
 "Form codes behavior" wrote the author in the preface to 'Neural Interferences' in 1993: